How to Install SecureCRT on Ubuntu

 Step 13

-To create a SecureCRT start menu shortcut, you can use sudo cp ~/Desktop/SecureCRT.desktop /usr/share/applications/ in Terminal.
+To create a SecureCRT start menu shortcut, you can use sudo cp ~/Desktop/SecureCRT.desktop /usr/share/applications/ in the terminal.

 sudo cp ~/Desktop/SecureCRT.desktop /usr/share/applications/